How can we help you?

 Dental implants look, feel, and function like natural teeth.

-The Dental Restoration Procedure in Concord, NJ
+The Dental Restoration Procedure in Concord, NH

 This surgical procedure is simple and pain-free.
 Concord, NH dental implant dentist, Dr. Kristen Harvey, will administer local anesthesia to the site so that the entire area is numb.
 Patients will not feel anything throughout the process.